The Story of Animerama: Belladonna of Sadness

 from its predecessors was how it approached its sexual content.
 In A Thousand and One Nights, sexuality was

-merely a spicy addition to a larger, more visually dazzling adventure.
+merely a spicy addition to a larger, more visually dynamic adventure.

 In Cleopatra, sex appeal was front and center, a crutch upon which the

-of Sadness featured more sex and casual nudity than either of its predecessors but it was backed up with a level of narrative maturity and nuance that
+of Sadness featured more sex and casual nudity than either of its predecessors, it was backed up with a level of narrative maturity and nuance that

 _______________________________________